RustCrypto/signatures/ed25519/README.md

 This crate requires **Rust 1.56** at a minimum as it is a Rust 2021 edition crate.

 Previous 1.x releases of this crate supported an MSRV of 1.47.
-If you would like to use this crate with earlier releases of Rust, use the following version constraint in your project's Cargo.toml to constrain it to the supported version range:
+If you would like to use this crate with earlier releases of Rust, add the following version constraint in your project's Cargo.toml to constrain it to the supported version range: